squaremo/bitsyntax-js/README.md

 Compiles a pattern as a string (or strings), to a function that will return either a map of bindings, or `false`, given a buffer and optionally an environment.
-The environment contains values for the bound variables in the pattern (if there are any).
+The environment contains values for bound variables in the pattern (if there are any).

 ```js
 var p = bitsyntax.matcher('header:headerSize/binary, rest/binary');